idiliev18/FinalProject-Unity/README.md

 # The Games
 This is our Unity project.
-We made game named Arduino 101.
+We made the game "Arduino 101".
 It's like an Arduino simulation

 ## Our Team